jaynilpatel/starcraft2/README.md

 # StarCraft2 AI Bot

 An attempt to implement a deep learning model (CNN) in the strategic game, Starcraft 2.
-The goal here is to build a model which can learn the tactics for playing and winning the game against the built-in another bot.
+The goal here is to build a model which can learn the tactics for playing and winning the game against the another bot (built-in).
 A library known as PySC2 was extensively used in order to interact with game objects using python.

 The first part was to generate the training data.
 This was made possible by writing a script that takes random decisions in the game yet following certain rules for the game.
 The decisions were not totally random, since some of the decisions were hardcoded.
 The game was simulated for a particular game map (Abyssal Reef LE).